adsabs/adsabs-dev-api/README.md

 Specify the fields contained in each returned document.
 Check the *allowed_fields* shown in your */adsabs/api/settings/* to see what's available.

 #### hl*
 Include snippets containing highlighted query terms with the returned results.
-The format of this parameter is *field[:count]* where...
+This parameter is repeatable.
+The format is *field[:count]* where...

 * *field* is the field to extract the snippets from
 * *count* is an integer specifying how many snippets to return per document